 I’m so excited about these Kelp Noodles , available from Raw Food World .
 They’re made from highly nutritious kelp and a pinch of extra sodium alginate to hold them together.
 They’ve become one of my absolutely favorite foods.
 They are quick and easy to prepare and taste delicious.
 Their high calcium and iodine content make them the perfect food for supporting tired adrenals and sluggish thyroid.

-Given Oprah’s recent discussions, thyroid problems are on a lot of minds these days.
+Given the many summits I’ve participated in recently focusing on the thyroid and adrenal glands, these problems are on a lot of minds these days.
 And why not?
 It’s become almost an epidemic.
-Between environmental pollutants, medications and processed, demineralized foods, it’s no wonder.
+Between environmental pollutants, medications, and processed, demineralized foods, it’s no wonder.
 And then of course there’s the gluten connection.
-More on that later.
+More on that in a bit.